JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

     - I can hear the speakers voice.
     - The talk is well outlined and concise.
     - The speaker shows off the technical parts of the code well.
-    - The speaker shows the actual visuals.
+    - The speaker shows the actual visuals and in a good resolution video.
-    - It is not a very long video.
+    - It is not a very long video with lots of silence.

 ### Deliverables